minhsong/falcon-start/README.md

 Usage by Postman
 =====
-  User can import the "postman request example" file to [Postman Rest api tool](https://virtualenv.pypa.io/en/stable/) to test the api
+  User can import the "postman request example" file to [Postman](https://www.getpostman.com/) to test the api

 Usage by call API
 =====